 The posts include free downloads of the art nouveau patterns in a square format to make the pretty tile coasters.
 But many of the other retro patterns and art designs would also look great as coasters, such as those of William Morris or Ernst Haeckel.

 These DIY tile coasters are very easy to make and very affordable.
-They would make a great gift and the designs can be personalized to the gift recipients taste.
-I especially think the tile planters would make a wonderful hostess or housewarming gift.
+They would make a great handmade gift, and the designs can be personalized to the recipient’s taste.
+I think the tile planters would make a wonderful hostess or housewarming gift.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.